bonjourusman/multilingual-sentiment-detection/README.md

 In the case of LLMs, this variance is observed, not only across languages, but also among the various LLMs.
 Some models tend to have consistently positive scores while others show a more balanced distribution.

-Either way, careful considerations are required when applying these findings to real-world applications especially if there are agentic actions triggered (AI or humans) based on the sentiment analysis outputs.
-For example, if Spanish users have a tendency towards lower sentiment scores, a company shouldn't be compelled to make unnecessary promotional offers or take corrective actions to boost their sentiment scores, when comparing performance across user groups.
+Nevertheless, careful consideration is required when applying these findings to real-world applications especially if there are agentic actions triggered (AI or humans) based on the sentiment analysis outputs.
+For example, if Spanish users have a tendency towards lower sentiment scores, a company shouldn't be compelled to make unnecessary promotional offers or take corrective actions to boost their sentiment scores, when comparing performance across other user groups.

 **References:**